 Here’s What ADHD Actually Is (and Isn’t)There’s a lot more to it than what you’ve seen on your FYP.

 If a few hours on TikTok (no judgment) has led you to believe that you definitely have attention-deficit/hyperactivity disorder (ADHD), you’re in good company.
+And if all those videos have you wondering, What is ADHD, anyway? then you're in the right place.

 Despite the barrage of alleged symptoms and signs of ADHD documented on social media, there’s so much more to the diagnosis than getting distracted easily and other incredibly relatable behaviors.
 ADHD is an actual mental health condition that can impact people’s relationships, how they see themselves, money management, and, of course, things like work and school, says Michelle Frank, PsyD, clinical psychologist and author of A Radical Guide for Women with ADHD.